Optimal Decision Rules when Payoffs are Partially Identified: Optimality Theory for Parametric Models

-Consider the empirical application from Section~\ref{sec:treatment.empirical}.
-The lower bound $b_L(\hat P)$ on the ATE for male youths behaved approximately like the maximum of two independent Gaussian random variables (corresponding to estimates from US and Brazilian RCTs) while the upper bound on the ATE $b_U(\hat P)$ behaved approximately like a third independent Gaussian random variable (corresponding to the estimate from a Colombian RCT).
-The optimal decision for male youths was to treat but the plug-in decision was to not treat.
+Consider Assumption~1.
+In the empirical application, the lower bound for male youths behaved approximately like the maximum of two independent Gaussian random variables (corresponding to estimates from US and Brazilian RCTs) while the upper bound behaved approximately like a third independent Gaussian random variable (corresponding to the estimate from a Colombian RCT).
+We can mimic this setting with the following stylized example.

-To understand the difference between the two decisions we use the following stylized example.
 Let